 We have a natural desire for eternal life, but living endlessly would not be a blessing if our circumstances were miserable.
 Eternal life means quality of life.

 The Bible does not teach that hell is a place of eternal torment.
 Instead, God will eradicate all sin and wickedness, not punish the wicked forever.

-As Christians, we have to live life with the thought that some things will stick with us through the grave.
-Bill Gray explains that we will take nothing out of this life except our character.
+We have to live life with the thought that some things will stick with us through the grave.
+We will take nothing out of this life except our character.

-Do you realize not one in a hundred knows what salvation is—how to get it—when you will receive it?
+Not one in a hundred knows what salvation is—how to get it or when you will receive it.
 Don't be too sure you do!
-Here, once for all, is the truth made so plain you will really understand it!
+Here is the truth, made plain.

 We cannot assume that angels are immortal and share the same kind of spirit God Almighty has; we cannot assume they are indestructible.

 Baptism symbolizes a burial and resurrection, or the crucifixion of the carnal self.
 After a person realizes his ways have been wrong, he should counsel for baptism.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.